Is CBD Oil Legal in Alabama?

 • The minimum requirement for hemp processing facilities is 1,500 square feet

-Alabama does not have specific guidelines for CBD product labels.
-However, the state complies with the FDA requirement for CBD product labeling.
+Through HB 445, Alabama has established specific rules for the labelling of consumable hemp products, such as hemp-derived CBD products.
+In addition, the state complies with the FDA requirement for CBD product labeling.
 Therefore, CBD manufacturers must include the following information on their product labels:

 • The product information, including its strain, THC content, and what it does